VirtoCommerce/vc-module-catalog/README.md

 ### Virtual Catalogs

 Virtual catalogs are created from one or more common catalogs.
 This kind of catalogs aggregates multiple base catalogs into a single catalog.

-Virtual catalogs are generally used to display seasonal goods that can be collected from multiple catalogs.
+For example, a Virtual catalog may be used to display seasonal goods that can be collected from multiple catalogs.

 A virtual catalog must have a unique name different from other virtual catalogs and common catalogs.
 Though virtual catalogs are composed of items and categories from common catalogs, items from a virtual catalog cannot be added to another virtual catalog.

 The major difference between a catalog and a virtual catalog is that the second one is just a view of items from common catalogs.

  Physically all items from a virtual catalog are located in common catalogs.
 This also means that if a modification is made to an item in the common catalog, the update will be reflected in all virtual catalogs instantly.

 ![Fig. Virtual Catalog](docs/media/screen-virtual-catalog.png)